 All our flags are guaranteed 100% made in the UK.
 Our main workshop is in South Wales (UK) and as the only social enterprise flag maker in the world, we supply flags of every size, description and design to all markets and clients worldwide - no order too small - and we invest all our profits into the rehabilitation, training and employment of people in our local communities.

 Buying flags from Red Dragon Flagmakers gives extra social value to your spending power and the design and manufacture of custom flags is our speciality (and all quotes are supplied with no obligation).

 Printed or traditional sewn flags - its your call

-Quality printed and traditional stitched flags are all available through our website and listed by size.
-If you don't see the size you require on this page listing, please email us on firstname.lastname@example.org with the size you'd like and we'll send you a quote for review or use the chat box which pops up when you arrive on our website.
+Quality printed flags are available to buy through this website page per size but if you would prefer a traditional sewn and stitched flag and you can't see the size you require on this page listing, please email us on email@example.com with the size you'd like and we'll send you a quote for review.

 Fully traditional sewn, part sewn part printed or fully printed

-Where flags are fully STITCHED with detail, applique is sewn through in layers giving a sewn mirror image on reverse.
-We use Ministry of Defence specification woven polyester as standard - this replaced the traditional wool and linen/cotton mix fibre fabric in and around the 1980s and has a matt finish and a strength and durability which lasts longer than the previous natural fibre fabrics.
+Where flags are fully SEWN with detail, applique is sewn through a layer giving a sewn mirror image on reverse.
+We use Ministry of Defence spec woven polyester which replaced the traditional wool and linen/cotton mix fibre fabric in and around the 1980s.
+The fabric has a matt finish and a strength and durability which lasts longer than the previous natural fibre fabrics.

 What does it all mean?